 BEL radar detectors have always delivered top scores in our performance tests and the BEL Vector 995 was no exception.
 It led the pack in every radar sensitivity test, spotting X-, K- and all three Ka-band frequencies from up to 28,000 feet away.

 At the fiendishly difficult Curve Test site, against the lethal digital Ka-band radar it gave an additional 30 to 50 percent more warning distance than all but the K40 RD850 (produced by BEL for K40), which narrowly trailed it.
 And it led the pack in POP-mode detection as well.

 The Verdict: Best-performing detector on the market in the near-premium price class.

 The Cobra XRS 9700 is one of two models in the second-generation Cobra series with POP mode capability.
-(The Cobra XRS 9600 is almost identical but has
+(The Cobra XRS 9600 is almost identical but has different features.)

 The stylish case has a titanium-colored upper section punctuated by long chrome buttons and has a black lower body.
 A large digital display dominates the front.

 The chrome buttons reflect badly in the windshield but you'll be forced to keep it well within your line of sight for the yellow text display to remain visible.
 In direct sunlight it tends to disappear.

 Audible band ID is handled by no fewer than 11 different alerts for radar and lasers.
 VG-2 and Spectre get one apiece, And there are three Safety Alert (safety radar) messages and another for Strobe Alert.